 - Evaluate and replace wear rings in Cornell pumps if necessary.

-- Make sure pump mounting and plumbing is in good condition.
+- Make sure pump mounting and plumbing are in good condition.

 - Check trailer lights and wheel bearings.